 The table below is an "at a glance" reference guide for reporting AEs to the study database at the HPTN SDMC, and AEs that also meet the definition for expedited reporting to DAIDS (EAEs).
-HPTN 084 will follow the SAE (Serious Adverse Event) Reporting Category for adverse events that require expedited reporting (EAEs), as defined the Manual for Expedited Reporting of Adverse Events to DAIDS, January 2010.
+HPTN 083 will follow the SAE (Serious Adverse Event) Reporting Category for adverse events that require expedited reporting (EAEs), as defined the Manual for Expedited Reporting of Adverse Events to DAIDS, January 2010.
 An SAE in this study is defined as: results in death, is life threatening, requires hospitalization, results in persistent or significant disabilities or incapacity, is a congenital anomaly/birth defect; is an important medical event - see below.

-AE Report on AE Log Report as EAE SERIOUS ADVERSE EVENT Results in death Yes Yes, regardless of relatedness to study drug Is life-threatening Yes Yes, regardless of relatedness but does not include all Grade 4 events (see Note 1 below) Requires inpatient hospitalization or prolongation of existing hospitalization Yes Yes, regardless of relatedness to study drug (see Note 2 below) Results in persistent or significant disabilities or incapacities Yes Yes, regardless of relatedness to study drug Is a congenital anomaly/birth defect Yes Yes, regardless of relatedness (see Note 3 below) Is an important medical event that may not be immediately life-threatening or result in death or hospitalization but may jeopardize the patient or may require intervention to prevent one of the other outcomes listed in the above definition Yes Yes, regardless of relatedness to the study drug IS A REPORTABLE ADVERSE EVENT TO THE HPTN SDMC, BUT MAY OR MAY NOT ALSO BE A SERIOUS ADVERSE EVENT Colspan="2">Only if it meets the definition of an SAE as outlined Grade 1 and higher AEs (adult participants) Yes above Grade 1 AEs (infant participants) No Only if it meets the definition of an SAE as outlined above Grade 2 and higher AEs (infant participants) Yes Only if it meets the definition of an SAE as outlined above OTHER ADVERSE EVENT IDENTIFIED FOR REPORTING $ALT \ge 3x$ ULN AND total bilirubin $\ge 2x$ ULN Yes Yes, regardless of relatedness to study drug Any seizure event Yes Yes, regardless of relatedness to study drug
+AE Report on AE Log Report as EAE SERIOUS ADVERSE EVENT Results in death Yes Yes, regardless of relatedness to study drug Is life-threatening Yes Yes, regardless of relatedness but does not include all Grade 4 events (see Note 1 below) Requires inpatient hospitalization or prolongation of existing hospitalization Yes Yes, regardless of relatedness to study drug (see Note 2 below) Results in persistent or significant disabilities or incapacities Yes Yes, regardless of relatedness to study drug Is a congenital anomaly/birth defect Yes Yes, regardless of relatedness (see Note 3 below) Is an important medical event that may not be immediately life-threatening or result in death or hospitalization but may jeopardize the patient or may require intervention to prevent one of the other outcomes listed in the above definition Yes Yes, regardless of relatedness to the study drug IS A REPORTABLE ADVERSE EVENT TO THE HPTN SDMC, BUT MAY OR MAY NOT ALSO BE A SERIOUS ADVERSE EVENT Grade 1 and higher clinical AEs, as well as Grade 2 and higher laboratory AEs Yes Only if it meets the definition of an SAE as outlined above OTHER ADVERSE EVENT IDENTIFIED FOR REPORTING ALT $\geq 3x$ ULN AND total bilirubin $\geq 2x$ ULN Yes Yes, regardless of relatedness to study drug Any seizure event Yes Yes, regardless of relatedness to study drug